+(Jurisdiction of incorporation or organization)

+No. 8 Baoqun Road Yaozhuang Town Jiashan County Zhejiang Province 314117 People's Republic of China

+(Address of principal executive offices)

+Charles Xiaoshu Bai, Chief Financial Officer No. 8 Baoqun Road Yaozhuang County Jiashan Town Zhejiang Province 314117 People's Republic of China

+Tel: +86-573-8477-3061

+Fax: +86-573-8477-3383

+E-mail: charles.bai@renesola.com

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 OR ] SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 Date of event requiring this shell company report For the transition period from to Commission file numbers 001 22011 Commission file number: 001-33911 RENESOLA LTD (Exact name of Registrant as specified in its charter) N/A (Translation of Registrant's name into English) British Virgin Islands (Jurisdiction of incorporation or organization) No. 8 Baoqun Road Yaozhuang Town Lizaban County Jiashan County Zhejiang Province 314117 People's Republic of China (Address of principal executive offices) Charles Xiaoshu Bai, Chief Financial Officer No. 8 Baoqun Road Yaozhuang County Jiashan Town Zhejiang Province 314117 People's Republic of China Tel: +86-573-8477-3061 Fax: +86-573-8477-3383 E-mail: charles.bai@renesola.com (Name, Telephone, E-mail and/or Facsimile number and Address of Company Contact Person) Securities registered or to be registered pursuant to Section 12(b) of the Act: Title of each class Name of exchange on which each class is to be registered Am erican Depositary Shares, each representing two ordinary shares, no par New York Stock Exchange value per share Securities registered or to be registered pursuant to Section 12(g) of the Act: None (Title of Class) Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act: None (Title of Class) Indicate the number of outstanding shares of each of the Issuer's classes of capital or common stock as of the close of the period covered by the annual report.
+(Name, Telephone, E-mail and/or Facsimile number and Address of Company Contact Person)

+Securities registered or to be registered pursuant to Section 12(b) of the Act:

+American Depositary Shares, each representing New York Stock Exchange two ordinary shares, no par value per share Securities registered or to be registered pursuant to Section 12(g) of the Act: None (Title of Class) Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act: None (Title of Class) Indicate the number of outstanding shares of each of the Issuer's classes of capital or common stock as of the close of the period covered by the annual report.
 100,000,032 ordinary shares, no par value per share, as of December 31, 2007.
 Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \(\sigma \) No \(\sigma \) If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of .934 .
-Yes No erio d that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆 rch Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
-See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the large Act.
-(Check one): ACII Large accelerated filer Accelerated filer Accelerated filer Non-accelerated filer Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing: U.S. GAAP International Financial Reporting Standards as issued by the International Accounting Standards Board \Box Other \Box Indicate by check mark which financial statement item the registrant has elected to follow.
-Item 17 Item 18 If this is an annual popul, indicate by check mark whether the registrant is a shell company (as defined in Pule 12b 2 of the Eychange Act).
-Ver No. 8 If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ☒ (APPLICABLE ONLY TO ISSUERS INVOLVED IN BANKRUPTCY PROCEEDINGS DURING THE PAST FIVE YEARS) Indicate by check mark whether the registrant has filed all documents and reports required to be filed by Sections 12, 13 or 15(d) of the Securities Exchange Act of 1934 subsequent to the distribution of ecui ities under a plan confirmed by a court Ves 🗆 No 🗆
+No 🕅 If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
+No 🕅 Yes during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🔀 No Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
+See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
+(Check one): Accelerated filer Non-accelerated filer Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing: U.S. GAAP International Financial Reporting Standards as issued by the International Accounting Standards Board Other Indicate by check mark which financial statement item the registrant has elected to follow. ltem 17 Item 18 🔀 If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+No \square (APPLICABLE ONLY TO ISSUERS INVOLVED IN BANKRUPTCY PROCEEDINGS DURING THE PAST FIVE YEARS) Indicate by check mark whether the registrant has filed all documents and reports required to be filed by Sections 12, 13 or 15(d) of the Securities Exchange Act of 1934 subsequent to the distribution of securities under a plan confirmed by a court.